cloud-hypervisor/cloud-hypervisor/README.md

 #### Building your kernel

 Cloud Hypervisor also supports direct kernel boot into a `vmlinux` ELF kernel.
-In order to support virtio-iommu we have our own development branch.
+In order to support virtio-watchdog we have our own development branch.
 You are of course able to use your own kernel but these instructions will continue with the version that we develop and test against.